What is Breath of Fire?

 7 reasons to add Breath of Fire to your day

 - 5 minutes of breath of fire a day allows for your blood to circulate faster.
-This will purify your blood by cleansing and releasing toxins that cling to your precious lungs, blood vessels and cells.
+This will purify your blood by cleansing and releasing toxins that cling to your precious lungs, blood vessels, and cells.

-- Breath of Fire (bof) will connect you to a higher state of awareness.
+- Breath of Fire (BOF) will connect you to a higher state of awareness.
 Your nervous system will strengthen and It will help dissolve bad internal feelings and induce a feeling of well-being.

 - Breath of Fire provides an excellent ab workout… it penetrates to your deepest abs (transverse abs dominis) You will feel sore at the beginning within minutes (if you have never worked those muscles before).
-It makes you feel like your are really working those abs.
+It makes you feel like you are really working those abs.

 - Since you are pumping more oxygen into your body, it is moving toxins out of the blood which allows for a faster recovery rate from physical activity and increases physical endurance.
 It also helps reduce lactic acid buildup which is known to cause muscle soreness.

 - BOF helps curtail addictive cravings for horrible food, smoking, and drug abuse.
 It puts you into such a wonderful feeling of well-being (sorta like a natural high).

 - Continued practice will expand your lung capacity.
 Mountain climbers have been known to practice breath of fire when the oxygen gets scarce at higher altitudes.
 BOF also generates heat and could save your life in a hypothermia situation.
 You feel extremely warm when doing BOF.

 How to Begin a Breath of Fire Session